naerosb/avalimmech/README.md

 ### Issues

-Though I can encourage issues to be discussed on the steam workshop page, I hold nothing against issues being posted through here.
+Though I encourage issues to be discussed on the steam workshop page, I hold nothing against issues being posted through here.

 ### The Source